Walton is the co-winner of the 2015 Tiptree Award. Monica Byrne and her novel, The Girl in the Road were celebrated at Wiscon 39 in May.

 The award is named for Alice B. Sheldon, who wrote under the pseudonym James Tiptree, Jr. By her impulsive choice of a masculine pen name, Sheldon helped break down the imaginary barrier between “women’s writing” and “men’s writing.”
 Her fine stories were eagerly accepted by publishers and won many awards in the field.
 Many years later, after she had written some other work under the female pen name of Raccoona Sheldon, it was discovered that she was female.
 The discovery led to a great deal of discussion of what aspects of writing, if any, are essentially gendered.
 The name “Tiptree” was selected to illustrate the complex role of gender in writing and reading.

-In addition to selecting the winner, the jury chooses a Tiptree Award Honor List.
-The Honor List is a strong part of the award’s identity and is used by many readers as a recommended reading list for the rest of the year.
-This year’s Honor List is:
+In addition to selecting the winner, each jury chooses a Tiptree Award Honor List.
+The Honor List is a strong part of the award’s identity and is used by many readers as a recommended reading list.
+This year’s Honor List (in alphabetical order by the author’s last name) is:

-Nike Sulway will be honored during Memorial Day weekend at WisCon in Madison, Wisconsin.
-Sulway will receive $1000 in prize money, a specially commissioned piece of original artwork, and (as always) chocolate.
+Monica Byrne, along with authors and works on the Honor List and the long list will be celebrated during Memorial Day weekend (May 22-25, 2015) at WisCon in Madison, Wisconsin.
+Jo Walton is unable to attend WisCon, but will be feted at an alternate celebration in San Francisco in August.
+(You cannot have too many celebrations.)
+Each winner will receive $1000 in prize money, a specially commissioned piece of original artwork, and (as always) chocolate.

 Each year, a panel of five jurors selects the Tiptree Award winner.
-The 2013 jurors were Ellen Klages (chair), Christopher Barzak, Jayna Brown, Nene Ormes, and Gretchen Treu.
+The 2014 jurors were Darrah Chavey (chair), Elizabeth Bear, Joan Haran, Alaya Dawn Johnson, and Amy Thomson.